4 Important Tips for Lowering Your Risk of Breast CancerThe Breast Cancer Site

 Maintain a healthy weight

-It's important to maintain a healthy weight for a variety of reasons, and decreasing your risk of breast cancer is one of them.
+It’s important to maintain a healthy weight for a variety of reasons, and decreasing your risk of breast cancer is one of them.
 You can stay at a healthy weight by exercising regularly and eating right.
+Losing even a small amount of weight can help (no need to become a marathon runner).
+Check out this article for more about the link between breast cancer and weight loss.

 Limit alcohol intake